modularizer/templateroo/README.md

     <scrape src="https://coinmarketcap.com/currencies/~var/" query = 'div[class="priceValue___11gHJ"]' refresh = 10></scrape>

-## demo
-The demo tag will be used to demonstrate templateroo's capabilities, using a split screen view with one side showing the input and the other showing the rendered html.
-I may make it a triple view, with the middle shoing the adjusted html.
-For now, the element is static, but hopefully it will soon be editable and show live updates

 ## template
 All of the features below are referred to as templating features.
 By default, the entire page will be templated, but if you m=wish to only template a section, edit